kostyaniekrasov/2048-game/README.md

-# 2048 game with JS and SCSS.
+# 2048 game with JS, HTML and SCSS.

 Use arrows or **WASD** to play.